rackerlabs/rackspace-how-to/content/cloud-servers/copy-files-with-scp-and-rsync.md

 #### Note:
-> A  trailing  slash on the source changes the behavior to avoid creating an additional directory level at the destination.
-With the '/' the directory content will be copied without creating a new folder, without the '/' a new directory will be created with the source directory´s name.
+> A  trailing  slash on the source changes the transfer behavior to avoid creating an additional directory level at the destination.
+With the '/', the directory content is copied without creating a new folder.
+Without the '/', a new directory is created with the source directory´s name.
             `
             ~$ rsync [-avz] /local/path/directory  user@IP.address:/destination/path/
             `